codebeaver-ai/codebeaver-ai/README.md

 🖥️ CodeBeaver runs End-to-End Tests written in natural language.

-🐛 CodeBeaver will spot bugs and explain how to fix them.
+🐛 CodeBeaver spots bugs and explains how to fix them.

 🌩️ Skip the setup - [try our hosted version](https://www.codebeaver.ai)